arnavd2001/VITmedicalCentre/README.md

 The languauge used is C++
 The Project is done under the able guidance of Dr. Y V Yarlagadda who is our Course Instructor of DSA at VIT UNIVERSITY, VELLORE.
-Other Contributors to the Project are Riya Kumar, Shivank Nag and Aakaash Goyal.
+Other Contributors to the Project are Riya Kumar, Shivank Nag and Aakash Goyal.